 What about if you’re already nearing your twilight years?
 We believe old age is all the more reason to take a daily probiotic.
 Like testosterone, which decreases with age, it’s suspected that natural probiotic reproduction also decreases.
 This explains why chronic low-grade inflammation — a precursor of many diseases — is especially common among seniors, according to studies3.

 An article published in Today’s Geriatric Medicine suggests that probiotics, and especially the strain Bifidobacterium, decreases with age due to changes in mucin composition.
 This causes immune function to decline, allowing for the proliferation of foreign pathogens, thus negatively altering the ratio of good to bad bacteria.
 For older folks, we recommend taking probiotics every day, whether you’re healthy or experience daily arthritis or other discomforts.

 How Long Should You Take Probiotics?

-We end this post by revisiting this question.
 After analyzing the studies, we believe probiotics via food or supplement is a staple of long-term health.
-We won’t say that it’s an absolute must that you take a probiotic supplement indefinitely.
-However, we believe doing so will be of immense benefit regardless of age or current health.
+We won’t say it’s an absolute must that you take a probiotic supplement indefinitely.
+However, we believe doing so will be of immense benefit to most people, regardless of age or current health.